What Is A Browlift?

-Also known as a forehead lift, a browlift is a surefire way to elevate the eyebrows to a more youthful position.
+A browlift (also referred to as a forehead lift) is a surefire way to elevate the eyebrows to a more youthful position.
 The procedure can also decrease forehead lines and crow’s-feet and may diminish any hooding that might be occurring in the upper lid area.

 If you have a low forehead or deep sagging that cannot be corrected without reducing excess skin, a traditional browlift, which uses a full or partial coronal incision across the crown of the head, within or at the hairline, may be in order.